Rudgey/Code-Portfolio/README.md

 function-bn-fit-weighted.R - parameter learning for a Bayesian network using IPCW weights to account for censoring.

 fit-landmark-beta-calibration.R - Calibrating model predictions using a beta calibration model.
 An extension of Kull et al. (2017) (https://proceedings.mlr.press/v54/kull17a.html) for right-censored, landmarking data.
 sim-landmark-predict-data.R - Simulation of data that resembles the predictions produced by a landmarking model predicting 1-year risk of PsA at each landmark.
-Run prior to fit-landmark-beta-calibration.R to showcase the calibration method.
+Simulated data can be used to run fit-landmark-beta-calibration.R.